Open-MSS/MSS/docs/development.rst

 Create an environment and install the whole mss package dependencies then remove the mss package::

-  $ conda create -n mssdev mss
+  $ conda create -n mssdev python=3
   $ conda activate mssdev
+  $ conda install mamba
+  $ mamba install mss
   $ conda remove mss --force

-You can also first create the environment and then install mss.
+You can also use conda to install mss, but mamba is a way faster.
 Compare versions used in the meta.yaml between stable and develop branch and apply needed changes.

 Add the path of your local cloned mss directory to $PYTHONPATH.